Adult film star Ron Jeremy charged with 30 counts of sexual assault involving 21 victims

-Former porn star Ron Jeremy has been indicted on more than 30 sexual assault counts involving 21 alleged victims over the last two decades.
+Former porn star Ron Jeremy, who provided the inspiration for Paul Thomas Anderson’s acclaimed 1997 drama Boogie Nights, has been indicted on more than 30 sexual assault counts involving 21 alleged victims over the last two decades.

 68-year-old Jeremy pleaded not guilty to all charges, which included 12 counts of forcible rape, seven counts of forcible oral copulation, and six counts of sexual battery by restraint, The Los Angeles County district attorney’s office announced in a press release Wednesday (August 25).